mitre-cyber-academy/2013-ctf-game/README.md

 2013 CTF Game
 =============

 The following is a list of all of the challenges used for the 2013 CTF along with their description and link for convenience.
+Each of these challenges contain a README which well tell you how to stand up the challenge and the correct key to allow you to check yourself when you solve it.

 ### Binary